Paxton (F1) Cauliflower Seed

-Paxton has proven itself to be an excellent choice for summer and fall-harvested crops, particularly in the Pacific Northwest and the Northeast.
-Heads are large, well-domed, and very attractive.
-Self-wrapping heads do not need to be tied.
+An excellent choice for summer and fall-harvested crops, particularly in the Pacific Northwest and the Northeast.
+Large, well-domed, attractive heads that are self-wrapping and do not need to be tied.
 High resistance to club root races 0–2.
 Avg.
 88,600 seeds/lb.
 Packet: 50 seeds.

 - This product does not ship to the following countries: United Arab Emirates, Austria, Australia, Barbados, Belgium, Bulgaria, Bermuda, Bahamas, Switzerland, Cyprus, Czech Republic, Germany, Denmark, Estonia, Spain, Finland, France, United Kingdom, Greece, Hong Kong, Croatia, Hungary, Ireland, Iceland, Italy, Japan, Republic of Korea, Kuwait, Cayman Islands, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Norway, New Zealand, Oman, Poland, Portugal, Qatar, Romania, Saudi Arabia, Sweden, Singapore, Slovenia, Slovakia, San Marino, Thailand, Trinidad and Tobago, Taiwan, Ukraine.

 CULTURE: Cauliflower prefers a well-drained, fertile soil high in organic matter, a pH of 6.0–7.5 with consistent moisture throughout the growing season.
 Irrigate regularly for best results.
 Cauliflower does not do well in hot weather; the best success is with spring and fall crops.